Kamasah-Dickson/Risein-Final-competition/README.md

 # NFT Marketplace V3

-Create an NFT marketplace on top of your NFT collection on **any** EVM-compatible blockchain.
+Create an NFT marketplace on top of your NFT collection on the **bnb-chain-testnet** blockchain.

 ## Installation